lorenzo-stoakes/linux-vm-notes/README.md

 __NOTE:__ I target [linux 4.6][linux-4.6] and an x86-64 non-[NUMA][numa] system.

-__NOTE:__ For the time being I am more-or-less ignoring huge page and cgroup/namespace logic, these will be considered separately.

 This repo contains my notes on the linux 4.6 VM subsystem.
 I don't make any claim to their quality or usefulness.